pereznetworks/TD-Project9/README.md

       Step 5: Verify flick api call is working

-            using just fetch was logging 'http pinning is deprecated' warnings so switched to axion
+            using just fetch and axios, am getting warnings:

+              HTTP-Based Public Key Pinning is deprecated.
+              Chrome 69 and later will ignore HPKP response headers.
+              (Host: api.flickr.com)

             verified I am getting response in json format

               for the sake of showing this to friends and family

               I am hard-coding the safe-search option to highest level = 3

-      TODO: plug the data into various components
+      TODO: plug the json response data into the  various components

             so that photos display

               make sure that photos do a quick zoom affect

               just like in the app-mockup

       TODO: implement query search